Pathomation/pma_python/README.md

-# pma-python
+# pma_python
-PMA-python is a Python wrapper library for PMA.start, a universal viewier for whole slide imaging and microscopy.
+pma_python is a Python wrapper library for PMA.start, a universal viewer by Pathomation for whole slide imaging and microscopy.

 If you're working with